datastaxdevs/workshop-introduction-to-machine-learning/README.md

 _**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, 40M read/write operations and about 80GB storage monthly for free - sufficient to run small production workloads.
 If you end your credits the databases will pause, no charge_

-Leveraging [Database creation guide](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure) create a database. *Right-Click the following button* and *Open in a new TAB.*
+Leveraging the [Database creation guide](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure), create a database. *Right-Click the following button* and *Open in a new TAB:*

 <a href="https://astra.dev/yt-8-31" target="_blank" rel="noopener"><img src="images/create_astra_db_button.png?raw=true" /></a>